juliastiller/Portfolio/Multivariate Analysis of NBA Player Data/README.md

 ## Files

 ### `PrepData.R`
 - **Description**: Script for cleaning and preprocessing the raw data, including selecting relevant columns and narrowing down to the desired season.
+The script assumes that you have a copy of the original .rds file in your working directory.

 ### `Report.Rmd`
 - **Description**: Main report file, contains introduction, detailed methodology, results, and interpretations of the analysis.